For most people who start on the Internet, one of their main concern is how long does it take to make money blogging?

-There are real people who start a blog with the end game of selling it for 30 to 40 times monthly profit.
-They have this down to a science and that is their entire business model.
+Some real people start a blog by selling it for 30 to 40 times monthly profit.
+They have this down to a science, which is their entire business model.

-It is a form of blog flipping, but they start a blog at ground zero as opposed to buying a fixer-upper blog.
+It is a form of blog flipping, but they start a blog at ground zero instead of buying a fixer-upper blog.